GeorgievLab/CeCe/cece/plugins/xml/doc/manual.md

-## XML
+# XML plugin

-Basic and most supported loader.
-It loads simulation from valid *XML* file.
-Some basic knowledge of *XML* files is required.
+Basic and most supported simulation loader.
+It loads simulation from valid *XML* file, so some basic knowledge of *XML* files is required.

 The simplest simulation file looks like:

 ```xml